AirChandler/Validate/README.md

 # Validate
-A TypeScript Node Js Web TestRunner for Non-Functional Testing of Jacdac Hardware Modules
+A TypeScript Node Js Web TestRunner for Validation Testing of Jacdac Hardware Modules